 - To make the creamy sauce, bring the milk, nutmeg, sage, ½ tsp pepper, and remaining chili flakes to a simmer.

-- In a separate sauce pan, make the roux by melting the remaining tbsp. of butter and then adding in the flour.
+- In a separate saucepan, make the roux by melting the remaining tbsp. of butter and then add in the flour.
 Stir until doughy (about one minute).

 - Whisk the milk into the butter and flour mix (the roux).
 It should be smooth and velvety, not chunky or too thick.
 If it is, just add some more milk to thin it out.
 Add in the Parmesan, and whisk until smooth.
 Set aside.